grindsa/dkb-robo/README.md

 ```
 > so = dkb.get_standing_orders()
 ```
-A list of standing orders will be returned containing a dictionary per standing orders
+A list of standing orders will be returned containing a dictionary per standing order
 ```
 > pprint(so)
 [{'amount': 900.0,